Harry stared at the snake engraved tap, tracing the cold metal of the small, silver squiggle with his fingertip. ‘Open.’

 Harry whirled round.
-The portrait of a rather young, formidable looking wizard dressed in green and silver robes hung over the door.
-A snake of some sort wrapped around his shoulders, just below where his ebony hair hung.
+The portrait of a young, formidable looking wizard dressed in green and silver robes hung over the door.
+A snake wrapped itself around his shoulders just below where his ebony hair hung.

 ‘Well, you look sane,’ the portrait mused.
-‘But the last one did and look how well thatturned out.’
+‘But the last one did too and look how well that turned out.’

 ‘Portraits are named.’
 The dark-haired wizard sighed.
 ‘I always hated children.’

 ‘Salazar Slytherin… If you hate children, why found a school?’

 ‘It wasn’t safe for magical children to just learn their craft all over the place.
 Don’t you know anything about the burnings?’
 The sarcasm sharpened to bitter disgust.